-Observe the following:
+Observe the following about your generator(s):

-- Polarity has been established in the installation of the generator(s), therefore the polarity lights will not function in this mode. - Fuel to run the main generator is supplied from the starboard fuel tank; fuel to run the auxiliary generator is supplied from the port fuel tank. - In addition to servicing the filters attached to the generator(s), the filters/separators (located near the fuel line valves) should be serviced as described in the manufacturer's manual. - The coolant mixture installed at the factory consists of equal parts of water and antifreeze (Ethylene Glycol).
-The coolant bottle for the main generator is located on the forward bulkhead in the generator compartment; the coolant bottle for the auxiliary generator is located on the port side of the generator compartment.

-Frequently check each generator's seawater strainer for leaks and/or debris.

-Oil pressure, water temperature, and voltage gauges are provided on the AC panel.
-These gauges monitor the engine functions of your generator(s).
+- Polarity has been established in the installation of the generator(s), therefore the polarity lights will not function while in this mode. - Fuel to run the main generator is supplied from the starboard fuel tank; fuel to run the optional auxiliary generator is supplied from the port fuel tank.

+- In addition to servicing the filters attached to the generator(s), the filters/separators (located near the fuel line valves) should be serviced as described in the manufacturer's manual. - The coolant mixture installed at the factory consists of equal parts of water and antifreeze (Ethylene Glycol).
+The coolant bottle for the main generator is located on the forward bulkhead in the generator compartment; the coolant bottle for the optional auxiliary generator is located on the port side of the generator compartment. - Frequently check the generator(s) seawater strainer(s) for leaks and/or debris. - Generator Oil pressure, water temperature, and voltage gauges are provided on the AC panel.
+These gauges monitor the engine functions of your generator(s). - The generator's main circuit breaker is located on the generator.